StackVista/stackstate-docs/configure/security/set_up_a_security_backend_for_windows.md

 **Note:** The executable shares the same environment variables as the Agent V2.

-Do not output sensitive information on `stderr`.
+Don't output sensitive information on `stderr`.
 If the binary exits with a different status code than 0, the Agent V2 logs the standard error output of the executable to ease troubleshooting.

 ## How to use the executable API